ubccpsc/classy/docs/instructor/features.md

 ## GitHub and AutoTest Examples

-In the following scenarios, an instructor has configured the `lab2` deliverable to be marked by a custom built AutoGrade container.
+In the following scenarios, an instructor has configured the `lab2` deliverable to be marked by a custom-built AutoGrade container.
 AutoTest runs the AutoGrade container each time a student pushes code to GitHub and marks the latest commit.
 The expected behaviour of AutoTest is demonstrated based on the student actions.

 ### Student Role Examples